Essential ESR Notification Guide For Licensees & Exempted Licensees

 Any other information or documents as may be requested by the Regulatory Authority

-Exempted Licensees should submit all information and documentation evidencing its status as an Exempted Licensee
+Exempted Licensees should submit all information and documentation evidencing their status as an Exempted Licensee

 File Economic Substance Notification through MoF Portal